 Read our Sony A6100 review

 What is a mirrorless camera?

-A mirrorless camera is a type of camera that uses interchangeable lenses, also called (to a lesser extent) a Compact System Camera.
-It’s related to the digital single lens reflex (DSLR) camera, but do not confuse the two as the same.
-DSLRs use mirrors to reflect light from the lens to the optical viewfinder (OVF).
+A mirrorless camera is a type of camera that uses interchangeable lenses.
+It’s related to the digital single-lens reflex (DSLR) camera, but do not confuse the two as the same.
+A DSLR uses a mirror to reflect light from the lens to an optical viewfinder (OVF).
 When the shutter button is pressed, a mirror flips up to allow light to hit the sensor.

-Mirrorless cameras do away with the mirror system and OVF (hence the name), allowing for lighter and smaller designs (although professional models can be somewhat bulky and heavy).
-But like DSLRs, mirrroless cameras let you attach a variety of lenses and typically use larger sensors than point-and-shoot, fixed-lens cameras, which leads to superior image quality.
+Mirrorless cameras do away with the mirror system (hence the name) and instead use electronic viewfinders, or simply no viewfinder at all (as is the case with the E-PL9).
+This allows for lighter and smaller designs, but professional models can still be somewhat bulky and heavy.
+Like DSLRs, mirrorless cameras let you attach a variety of lenses and typically use larger sensors than point-and-shoot, which leads to superior image quality.